In next downturn, Fed may opt for quick, strong action

-NEW YORK/SAN FRANCISCO (Reuters) - In the next economic downturn, the Federal Reserve and other central banks may need to roll out their big guns sooner and add new bazookas to their recession-fighting arsenals, or risk getting mired in growth-sapping deflation or worse.
+NEW YORK/SAN FRANCISCO (Reuters) - In the next economic downturn, the Federal Reserve and other central banks may need to roll out their big guns sooner and use them more aggressively, or risk getting mired in growth-sapping deflation or worse.

-That was the argument laid out Friday by a group of veteran monetary policy analysts and Federal Reserve Governor Lael Brainard, who called for using old policy tools like forward guidance more aggressively, and adopting new ones like capping interest rates to bolster the Fed’s clout.
+That was the argument laid out Friday by a group of veteran monetary policy analysts and Federal Reserve Governor Lael Brainard, who called for using now-familiar policy tools like forward guidance more forcefully, and adopt new ones like capping interest rates to bolster the Fed’s clout.

-Such an aggressive approach appeared to have some support from fellow policymakers, but others appeared hesitant to go quite so far in tying the Fed’s hands with promises about future actions.
+The broad approach appeared to have some support among other policymakers grappling with the how the Fed and other central banks should prepare to fight a future recession.
+If there is disagreement, it is not over the general idea that tools like massive bondbuying - or “quantitative easing” - are now a staple of central bank practice; it is over how specifically the Fed should spell out its future crisis-fighting plans in advance.

-Intense efforts are underway at central banks globally to develop new ways to fight shocks amid low inflation and low interest rates that make conventional responses, like simply reducing a target borrowing rate, less potent than before.
+Intense efforts are underway at central banks globally to develop new ways to fight shocks amid low inflation and low interest rates that make conventional responses, like simply reducing a target borrowing rate, less potent than previously.

-The Fed is in the midst of its own review, and expects to put forward any changes to its framework by mid-year.
+The Fed is in the midst of its own review and expects to put forward any changes to its framework by mid-year.

-The discussion on Friday put some color on how that review is going, including the possibility the Fed may change how it pursues its 2% inflation target by potentially shooting temporarily for a higher goal.
+The discussion on Friday put some color on how that review is going.

-But downside risks to an otherwise healthy economy have raised the specter that policymakers may need to act before their review is complete.
+Although the review has focused on how the Fed should pursue its 2% inflation target, downside risks to an otherwise healthy economy have raised the specter that policymakers may need to introduce unconventional policies sooner rather than later.

-As the conference got underway, a report showed U.S. business activity stalled this month and more people were reported to be infected with the new coronavirus in China and elsewhere.
+As Friday’s discussion got underway, a report showed U.S. business activity stalled this month and more people were reported to be infected with the coronavirus in China and elsewhere.

-Stocks fell, yields on U.S. Treasuries sank, and interest-rate futures traders are now in pricing in two U.S. interest rate cuts by year’s end.
+Stocks fell, yields on U.S. Treasuries sank and interest-rate futures traders were pricing in two U.S. interest rate cuts by year’s end.
+That would move the Fed ever closer to the “zero lower bound” where policies like quantitative easing would come into play.

-Brainard’s call Friday for expanding the Fed’s policy arsenal to battle coming shocks came in response to a paper showing that the bond-buying and forward guidance deployed during the last crisis had mixed results and arguing that they could have been more effective had they been used more decisively.[L1N2AK1NG]
+Brainard’s call for expanding the Fed’s policy arsenal to battle coming shocks came in response to a paper showing that the central bank’s bond-buying and forward guidance deployed during the last crisis had only mixed results and that argued those tools could have been more effective had they been used more decisively.[L1N2AK1NG]

 “The lessons from the crisis would argue for an approach that commits to maintain policy at the lower bound until full employment and target inflation are achieved,” Brainard said.
 “This forward guidance could be reinforced by interest rate caps on short-term Treasury securities over the same horizon.”